stanchula98/MedInfo2UE4/README.md

 Now all your parsed JSON files should be generated in your disired destination.

-## migrate date to sqlite database
+## migrate data to sqlite database

 ```
 cd /path/to/parser